OpenCDSS/cdss-app-statemod-python/README.md

 Then create a run configuration similar to that described in the previous section.

 ### Run PyCharm After Initial Setup ###

+To run PyCharm after initial setup, open a Windows Command prompt window, change to `build-util` folder and run `run-pycharm-statemod.bat`.
+This batch file will run PyCharm by specifying the project to open.

 ## Contributing ##